prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia.md

     }
 ```

 Looks simple enough.
-It simply creates a surface, and call in a delegate that does all the painting.
+It simply creates a surface, and calls in a delegate that does all the painting.
 This can technically be optimized further by pooling, or caching the `SKSurface`, but I'm going to skip it for now.

 The interesting method here is the `Gdi32Helpers.SetRgbBitsToDevice`.
-Its simply a helper for `SetDIBitsToDevice` Gdi method, that takes care of the bitmap header parameters, and blitting the surface over.
+Its simply a helper for `SetDIBitsToDevice` GDI method, that takes care of the bitmap header parameters, and blitting the surface over.

-Now, I can write encapsulate a window that uses this:
+Now, I can encapsulate a window that uses this:

 ```c#
     public class SkiaWindowBase : EventedWindowCore